Latency is defined as, "The time interval between initiating a query, transmission, or process, and receiving or detecting the results."

 Notecard will have much faster response times as a result.
 A continuous

-connection prevents the Notecard from being required to power on the modem,
+connection prevents the Notecard from being required to power on,

 transaction.
 All told, this can minimize the amount of data required for each